MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A category hierarchy refers to a way of organizing and structuring products or items into a hierarchical structure, based on their characteristics, attributes, or relationships.
 This structure allows for efficient management, classification, and navigation of products in Dynamics 365.
 Typically, the category hierarchy is set up and maintained in Dynamics 365 Supply Chain Management.
 With [dual-write](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-home-page), you can then share the setup with other applications, such as Dynamics 365 Sales, Customer Insights, Customer Service, or Field Service.

+### Centralized payments

+A feature that allows organizations with multiple companies to create and manage payments by using a single company that handles all payments.
+This feature can help streamline the payment process by eliminating the need to enter the same payments in multiple places.

 ### Centralized resource allocation

 For organizations that centralize the allocation of resources to projects, [project managers](#project-manager) define [resource requirements](#resource-requirement) at the project level, whereas fulfillment of those resource requirements is delegated to a [resource manager](#resource-manager).
 Project managers can accept or reject resources that the resource manager proposes.